- Best Practices ●

 3. Asset management

-Inventory isn’t the only kind of physical asset that needs managing.
-Businesses also need to manage physical assets that aren’t for sale, and QR Codes are just as strong in asset management as they are in inventory management.
+Inventory isn’t the only type of physical asset that needs managing.
+Businesses also need to track assets that aren’t for sale, and QR Codes are just as effective in asset management as they are in inventory control.

 4. Product traceability